 - Prevention procedures or prevention plans (depending on the risk category)

-- Intervention measures in case of fire
+- Intervention measures in the event of fire

 - Emergency procedures or internal emergency plans (depending on the risk category)

-- Fire safety training in buildings
+- Training in fire safety in buildings